Ryan Leaf: 1998 season

 Leaf related poorly to both the media and his teammates, whom he tended to blame for his poor play, and developed a reputation for a poor work ethic, such as playing golf while other quarterbacks were studying film.
+His poor play particularly frustrated the members of the Chargers defense, who led the league in efficiency that year yet had to be paired with an inefficient offense.
 Beathard said, "Guys can be jerks, but I've never seen a guy that worked harder at alienating his teammates.
 Junior Seau, Rodney Harrison, they came to me and said, 'Bobby, this guy is killing me.'"
 Harrison described the 1998 season as "a nightmare" due to Leaf's immaturity and Whelihan's inefficiency: "If I had to go through another year like that, I'd probably quit playing."
-During the offseason, the team's defensive veterans called on management to sign a veteran quarterback and demote Leaf to backup, claiming Leaf's shortcomings undercut their league-leading performance.
+During the offseason, the team's defensive veterans called on management to sign a veteran quarterback and demote Leaf to backup, claiming his shortcomings undercut their league-leading performance.
 Seau, for instance, urged management to "get a guy in here not to babysit, but to win" and give Leaf time to develop.

 1999 season

 Leaf suffered an injury to his throwing shoulder 20 minutes into the Chargers' opening training camp workout on July 23, 1999.
 One month later, a fan heckled Leaf by singing lyrics from the Little River Band song "Lonesome Loser" and comparing him to failed NFL quarterback Heath Shuler.
 Leaf, accompanied by a coach and security guards, went to confront the fan but was restrained by two coaches, with another Chargers employee saying, "No, don't do it, Ryan.
 Don't do it."
 Leaf later explained the incident: "...what I wanted to do was say, 'Hey, look, I've grown up, I'm calm about it, I would like to understand why you would say that about me.'"

 Leaf underwent surgery to fix a labral tear in his shoulder and missed the 1999 season.
 He was placed on injured reserve but made headlines in early November when he got into a shouting match with Beathard and a coach, resulting in a fine, a suspension without pay, and an apology from Leaf four weeks later.
 During his suspension, he was caught on video playing flag football at a San Diego park, a violation of his contract according to team management.
+A sportswriter who covered Leaf during this period would later reveal that the quarterback privately told him that after losing the respect of his teammates and fans during his rookie year, and dealing with shoulder surgery and suspension during his second, he was already considering retirement after only two seasons in the NFL.